MichaelHatherly/HypertextTemplates.jl/docs/src/index.md

 This package provides a collection of macros for building and rendering HTML from Julia code using all the normal control flow syntax of the language, such as loops and conditional.
 No intermediate "virtual" DOM is constructed during rendering process, which reduces memory allocations.
+Supports streaming renders of templates via a `StreamingRender` iterator.

 When rendered in "development" mode source locations of all elements within the rendered within the DOM are preserved, which allows for lookup from the browser